hazembhs/k8-wordpress/README.md

 Easily integrable with Prometheus + Grafana stack for dashboards.

-👨‍💻 About the Author
+## 👨‍💻 About the Author
 Hi, I'm Hazem, a DevOps enthusiast with a passion for cloud-native architecture, automation, and building reliable infrastructure.
 This project is a reflection of my skills in Kubernetes, YAML, CI/CD practices, and scalable deployments.
 I'm actively seeking opportunities in DevOps/SRE roles where I can contribute to infrastructure excellence and innovation.

-📜 License
+## 📜 License
 Licensed under the MIT License.

+⭐️ If you find this project helpful or interesting, feel free to star the repo and connect with me on LinkedIn.